salma-emara/aps105-book/textbook/chapters/chapter05-functions/functions.md

 **Step 6**: `printStars` function body will print a line of stars equal to `numOfStars`.

-**Step 7**: Once `printStars` prints a line of stars, it returns to exactly where it was initially called, `printPattern`. `printPattern` will continue executing its loop, and call `printStars` again if.
+**Step 7**: Once `printStars` prints a line of stars, it returns to exactly where it was initially called, `printPattern`. `printPattern` will continue executing its loop, and call `printStars` again if `row` in `printPattern` remains less than or equal `numOfRows`.
 Steps $4$ to $7$ will continue until the loop in `printPattern` exits.

 **Step 8**: When `printPattern` finishes printing the pattern, it returns to where it was initially called in the `main` function.
 The next step in `main` is `return 0;` where the program exits.

 ## Another way to write code with functions (but not favorable)

 There is another way to write your program when it has functions, that does not involve writing the function prototypes.
-It requires that you implement all the functions before you use them in the `main` function.
-The following code re-writes the code above, but by replacing function prototypes with the function implementations at the end of the program.
+It requires that you implement all the functions before the `main` function, instead of including the function prototypes.
+The following code shows the code above in this new way.
+Function prototypes are replaced with the function implementations, that were at the end of the program.
 You should not have function implementations at the end of the program in this case.

 **Code**
 ```{code-block} c